cigroup-ol/metaopt/docs/index.rst

     args = optimize(f)

-..
-OrgES will compute the result of `f` for different values of ``a`` and ``b`` in
-.. parallel using all available processors.
+OrgES will optimize ``f`` in parellel and then returns a list of arguments for which ``f`` is optimal.

 By default, OrgES uses the :class:`orges.optimizer.saes.SAESOptimizer` as optimizer.
-Other optimizers can be used by passing them to the ``optimize`` function as shown with  :class:`orges.optimizer.gridsearch.GridSearchOptimizer` in the next example.
+Other optimizers like the :class:`orges.optimizer.gridsearch.GridSearchOptimizer` can also be used.

 .. code-block:: python